NatKat10/EvoGenes/README.md

 ### Important Notes:

-1. The order of the gene Ensembl IDs dont matter (The algorithm takes the longest one to be the x-axis).
+1. The input order of the gene Ensembl IDs does not matter (The Yass algorithm takes the longest gene to be the x-axis).
-2. For large genes, in order to get fast results it is recommanded to use the "Select Sampling Fraction" option and dont select "All Dots".
+2. For large genes, in order to get fast results, it is recommanded to use the "Select Sampling Fraction" option and not select "All Dots".

 <!-- Feel free to add more sections as necessary, such as: